1440p vs 4K Pros And Cons

 Why is that important?
 Well, when you are scaling one window to the next, it doesn’t really cause any issues when you go from 27 to 24 inches from the 1440p to 1080p.

 However when you have a monitor that’s 27 inches and you go from 1080p to 1440p, and then to 4k you are creating a ton of issues in your pixel density and it is going to look visually bad on Windows 11, especially with legacy applications that do not support the updated scaling standards.

 If you want to have a 4k resolution monitor, you want it to be at least 32 inches pixel density.
 These values, make text completely unreadable without scaling a lot, with many other things such as icons and even entire webpages that are rendered unusable.

-Even on my 40-inch display, I’ve had to set the scaling to 150% for it to be usable and this just doesn’t work for applications a lot of programs.
+Even on my 40-inch display, I’ve had to set the scaling to 150% for it to be usable, and this just does not work for applications with a lot of programs.
 Even games still will not scale, making menus and tasks pretty hard to utilize when we are trying to determine what you are clicking.

-There is an issue with pixels per inch (PPI) and whereas Windows does such a good job of scaling, all the legacy apps in Windows do a terrible job of scaling.
-So it created a lot of issues from one program to the next one monitor to the next.
+There is an issue with pixels per inch (PPI), and whereas Windows 11 does such a good job of scaling, all the legacy apps on Windows do a terrible job of scaling.
+So it created a lot of issues from one program to the next and from one monitor to the next.

 In 4K, screen real estate is great which makes it fantastic for editing and work tasks if you’re going to be doing it for those reasons 4k is worth it to you but who else would 4k appeal to?
 In 4k gaming of course.